Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 |Nociceptive Pain||Neuropathic Pain||Mixed Pain|

-- Risk Screenings.
+- Opioid Risk Screenings.
 All patients being considered for chronic opioid therapy should be screened for risk of substance misuse before opioids are prescribed.
 Screening tools include the Opioid Risk Tool (ORT) and the Drug Abuse Screening Test (DAST).
 Patients who have been on long-term opioid therapy should also be routinely screened for misuse.
-Screening tools include the Current Opioid Misuse Measure (COMM) and the Pain Medication Questionnaire (PMQ).
+Screening tools include the Current Opioid Misuse Measure (COMM), Pain Medication Questionnaire (PMQ), and Prescription Drug Use Questionnaire (PDUQ).
 (See also “Resources” at the end of this course.)

 - Drug Interaction and Pharmacologic Review.
 Recognizing that genetic variability can alter drug responses for a variety of pain medications, it is suggested that pharmacogenic testing be used when available and appropriate to the treatment regimen.